Audrie Marie Hinerman's Obituary

 Audrie Hinerman, 82, passed away on May 4, 2025, in Shaker Heights, OH.

-Flowers are available through the Jefferson Memorial Website or memorial donations can be made in Audrie's name to the American Lung Association.
+Flowers may be arranged through the Jefferson Memorial website, or memorial donations may be made in Audrie's name to the American Cancer Society Donations.

 What’s your fondest memory of Audrie?